sinnuthomas/sinnuthomas.github.io/index.md

     Paper Accepeted at NeurIPS Workshops 2024.

 * [Oct 2024] Talk at World Standards Day Manak Mahotsava 2024. <br/>
     Talk on Machines with Plethora of Intelligence.

-* [Aug 2024] Welcome<br/>
-    Welcome Sanjay from IISER Thiruvanthapuram to the Group as Research Intern.

 <br/><br/>
 <p><small>Service and Significance is Success. – Oprah Winfrey </small></p>